 Whereas the lie in words is in certain cases useful and not hateful; in dealing with enemies – that would be an instance; or again, when those whom we call our friends in a fit of madness or illusion are going to do some harm, then it is useful and is a sort of medicine or preventative; also in the tales of mythology, of which we were just now speaking – because we do not know the truth about ancient times, we make falsehood as much like truth as we can, and so turn it to account.
 (378-382d)

-Mythology has always explained to human beings how the world works, where people came from, why they are here; mythology has been accepted by those hearing the tales either in whole or in part, literally or figuratively.
+Mythology has always explained to human beings how the world works, where people came from, why they are here, and mythology has always been accepted by those hearing the tales, either in whole or in part, literally or figuratively, as conveying truth.
 Whether in the ancient or the modern world, human beings need to feel secure in their lives and believe there is some purpose in rising every day and facing the world.
 Whether one relies on philosophy or religion, on Plato or the Bible, or on one's own experience and the progress of scientific inquiry, one is still seeking some kind of assurance that the world, and one's life, has meaning and purpose.